vinceimbat/vinceimbat/content/literature/nightingalingale by mod.md

 I went back through my discard pile of photos (it is _huge_) and ended up pulling out a small stack.
 I like this.
 I feel kinder, looking back now.
 Perhaps channeling a little Paul.
 I can remember almost every photo, the moment I pressed the shutter, why I pressed it then, what I felt, what happened in the seconds before and after.

+# 37

+As I slid and kneeled across the floor, we completed a sequence — the first full sequence of _TBOT_.
+Not a stone-cold DONE sequence by any means, but it's something.
+The majority of pieces are in place.
+Pen in mouth, I was re-writing bits on my knees.
+Not very ergonomic.

+I can see some callbacks I had before missed, and see how certain things need to reference other things.

+My next step is to, tomorrow, get it all organized in Ulysses, which I mainly use when drafting stuff.
+That is: Put it in order in a folder as it lay on the floor.
+Figure out if I'm going to include the images just yet.
+Start making my paper scribble corrections to the digital copies.
+Print it all out.
+Read it all.

+I suspect I'll start to see _more_ connections, and start to feel out a better sequencing.
+I may give this rough version to a friend, just to have someone to talk through structure with.

+My spidey-sense tells me I have about … 20% more of what I have now to write.
+That is, some 5,000 more words or so?
+To be written.
+5,000 words to be revealed.
+I'm excited to find them / place them in the context of the rest.